sfunk02/clawcar/README.md

 ## Preface

-For this project, we were assigned to create something that uses a robot arm.
+In November of 2021, my Engineering 3 class at Charlottesville High School was given the assignment “Build a robot arm.”
 Our constraints consisted of 2 months of time and materials available in the lab or any materials that could be easily obtained.
 We had access to hardware, servos, motors, acrylic, a laser cutter, and 3D printers to create our robot.

+After the project was announced, we were given a class period to brainstorm ideas for the project and figure out who we wanted to work with.
+My idea for a car with a robot arm on top of it intersected with the ideas of two of my classmates: Asher and Frank.

+Initially, our engineering teacher warned us against working in a group of three, claiming that every group of three he had seen in the past was unsuccessful due to one person not doing their fair share of work.
+However, we figured out how to break down the workload of our project during the planning stage, and split it evenly between all three of us throughout the project.

+Asher started by designing the claw on our CAD program Onshape, Frank started by drafting code for an infrared remote and servo control, and I started by designing the base of the car in CAD.
+As the project developed over time, we were able to work more closely together and begin combining the three aspects of the project.

+Eventually, we ended up with a project that worked decently well, however, it was not as good as we wanted it to be.
+We were given an additional month of time at the end of the school year in which we made several updated iterations to the code and hardware of the clawcar.
+These iterations, as well as videos of the robot working can be found at the end of our documentation.

+Cheers, Sam Funk

+6-6-22

 ## Planning_Stage